JamesLemony/jameslemony.github.io/content/Course Notes/Modals/Can.md

 > I can go to İstanbul tomorrow.
 > She can miss her train.
 > Although I want to finish my homework now, I can do it tomorrow when I get up.
+> Tomorrow, I can meet you for lunch if my schedule allows.
+> Once we finish the renovations, we can move into our new house next month.
+> After completing my degree, I can pursue a career in marketing.
+> With enough practice, you can become fluent in Spanish by the end of the year.
+> If we start saving now, we can afford to go on a trip to Europe next summer.
+> Once the weather clears up, we can go hiking in the mountains next weekend.
+> With proper training, he can qualify for the marathon next year.
+> If I manage my time effectively, I can finish writing the book by the end of this year.

 ### Can'in Bazı Diğer Kullanımlar
 Can, izin istemek için kullanılabilir.

+> [!EXAMPLE]
-Can you give me some money to start a business, dad?
+> Can you give me some money to start a business, dad?
-Can you please give me a break?
+> Can you please give me a break?
-Can I share this moment with you?
+> Can I share this moment with you?
 I want you to be as happy as I am.
-You can enroll in that language course if you want it so badly.
+> You can enroll in that language course if you want it so badly.
 I will pay for it.

 Can, gerçekleşme ihtimali yüksek olan cümleler için kullanılabilir (Can as a deduction modal).

+> [!EXAMPLE]
-Consuming fructose, glucose, and sucrose can have varying effects on how well your mind operates, according to research.
+> Consuming fructose, glucose, and sucrose can have varying effects on how well your mind operates, according to research.
-Disasters such as hurricanes, earthquakes, and flood can claim lives, destroy houses or whole communities, and cause serious physical and psychological injuries.
+> Disasters such as hurricanes, earthquakes, and flood can claim lives, destroy houses or whole communities, and cause serious physical and psychological injuries.
-Too much sugar consumption can increase your risk of developing cardiovascular disease, make getting diabetes more likely, and even help cancer thrive, studies have shown.
+> Too much sugar consumption can increase your risk of developing cardiovascular disease, make getting diabetes more likely, and even help cancer thrive, studies have shown.
-You can't make a different and change people overnight.
+> You can't make a different and change people overnight.
 You have to be patient and careful while implementing ideas into people's minds.

 > [!EXAMPLE]
 > I can play football.